 Do the results of including institutional dummy variables also extend to the blunter classification into majoritarian and proportional elections according to the MAJ dummy?
-When either legal origin dummy variables, or colonial origin dummy variables, or both, are included among the regressors, the t-statistics on MAJ drops to just below -1.5 (not shown in the Tables).
-With this cruder classification it is thus harder to disentangle the effect of the electoral system from that of other institutional variables.
-The reason may again be multicollinearity, as many countries classified as majoritarian according to MAJ also have an UK legal and/or colonial origin.
+When either legal origin dummy variables, or colonial origin dummy variables, or both, are included among the regressors, the t-statistic on MAJ drops to just below -1.5 (not shown in the Tables).
+With this cruder classification it is thus harder to disentangle the effect of the electoral system from that of other institutional variables; many countries coded with MAJ = 1 also have a UK legal and/or colonial origin.

 4.4.
-Simultaneity problems?
+Simultaneity (selection) problems?

-To what extent can we regard our political variables as truly exogenous?
-This question is obviously highly pertinent for the variables INSTAB and POLRIGHT.
+All the analysis so far has treated our political variables as truly exogenous and uncorrelated with the error term in the regression.
+This is certainly highly questionable for the variables INSTAB and POLRIGHT.
 Politicians appearing as more corrupt would behave more myopically, and for this reason, could be thrown out of office more frequently.
 And more corrupt politicians could be more likely to interfere with the democratic process in order to extract additional rents from their citizens.
 If so, the estimates of our regressions on these two coefficients would be biased.
 This is not too troublesome for our main results concerning the electoral rule, however.
 As already noted, the estimated coefficients on PLIST and DISMAG are robust to omitting the other two political variables, INSTAB and POLRIGHT from the specification.
-Moreover, judging from their pair-wise correlation coefficients in Table 2, INSTAB and POLRIGHT seem to be uncorrelated with our two variables of interest, PLIST and DISMAG.
+Moreover, judging from their pair-wise correlation coefficients in Table 2, INSTAB and POLRIGHT appear uncorrelated with our two variables of interest, PLIST and DISMAG.

 But what about the electoral rule itself?
-If some electoral rules were conducive to more corruption, would not malevolent and corrupt politicians be more likely to choose exactly those rules?
-There could, of course, also be reverse causation from corrupt politicians to electoral rules conducive to less corruption if voters fed up with crooked politicians - rather than the crooked politicians themselves - manage to push through electoral reform.
+If some electoral rules were conducive to more corruption, would not malevolent and corrupt politicians be more likely to choose exactly those rules, giving rise to reverse causation?
+Of course, reverse causation could also run from corrupt politicians to electoral rules conducive to less corruption, if voters fed up with crooked politicians - rather than the crooked politicians themselves - manage to push through electoral reform.
 The recent electoral reforms in Italy and Japan mentioned in the Introduction seem to be examples of the latter type.

-An argument in defence of regarding PLIST and DISMAG as exogenous is the fact that electoral reforms are very rare.
-In the last 25 years only about 10 structural changes in the electoral system have been implemented in the 85 countries of our sample.
-Most of these changes have led to a mixed electoral law combining single-member districts with corrections for proportional representation, but shifts in the direction both of more pronounced PR or Plurality have also been recorded.
-This stability suggests considerable institutional inertia.
-Indeed, this inertia has been such a common feature of this century's political history that Political Scientists refer to an "iron law" of political self-preservation in the context of comparative electoral systems analysis.
-Changing the electoral regime is difficult because it requires support from a large majority in most democracies, even if the constitution does not explicitly say so.
-For all practical purposes, therefore, we think that the electoral rule may be regarded as determined by chance and history.
+An argument against reverse causation is that electoral reforms are very rare.
+In the last 25 years only about 10 changes in the electoral system have been implemented in the 85 countries of our sample.
+Most of these changes have led to a mixed electoral law combining single-member districts with corrections for PR, but shifts in the direction of more pronounced PR or Plurality have also been recorded.9 This stability suggests considerable inertia: changing electoral rules is difficult because it requires support from a large majority in most democracies, even if the constitution does not explicitly say so.
+Indeed, this inertia has been such a common feature of this century's political history that political scientists refer to an "iron law" of political self-preservation in comparative electoral systems analysis.
+For practical purposes, therefore, broad features of electoral rules might be seen as decided by chance and history.